seanedwards/ex_aws_boto/README.md

 # ExAws.Boto

-Generate ExAws clients from Botocore JSON specs
+Generate ExAws clients from Botocore JSON specs.

+Work in progress, definitely has bugs.
+Try it out, but wait for `1.x` before using it in production.

 For example: